Chilledheart/yass/BUILDING.md

 ## FreeBSD
 1. Install Clang Compiler (Optional):

-Use system compiler otherwise you might need to install laste [Clang]:
+It is impossible to upgrade system compiler without upgrading OS, so you can install latest [Clang]:
 ```
 pkg install llvm15
 ```